Nerve pain in the back

 - Lifestyle changes, such as weight loss and stopping smoking

 While these treatments are often effective for patients with a pinched nerve in the back, not all patients find relief conservatively.
 Some patients require spine surgery to find lasting pain relief.
 If you are researching spine surgery options to treat your pinched nerve, we encourage you to look into the minimally invasive spine surgery offered at Laser Spine Institute.

-Our minimally invasive spine surgery offers patients a safer and more effective alternative to traditional open back surgery.
-Depending on the cause of your pinched nerve, information about minimally invasive decompression or stabilization surgery will be provided.
+Our minimally invasive spine surgery offers patients a safer and more effective alternative to traditional open back surgery./sup> Depending on the cause of your pinched nerve, information about minimally invasive decompression or stabilization surgery will be provided.
 While most patients can find relief through a decompression surgery, some more severe cases of nerve compression may require a stabilization surgery.
-Because our procedures are performed through a small incision that does not affect the surrounding muscles, our patients experience a shorter recovery time,§ lower risk and higher patient satisfaction rate than patients who choose traditional open back surgery.
+Because our procedures are performed through a small incision that does not affect the surrounding muscles, our patients experience a shorter recovery time, lower risk and higher patient satisfaction score than patients who choose traditional open back surgery.